tometoproject/web/updates/2019-10-08-design-refresh-and-roadmaps.md

 ## An Update on the Roadmap

-In our first update post, we said that we couldn't guarantee any timeframe for when we would make a first/initial release.
-Well, as the time of this writing, I've pretty much locked down the final set of features that are going to make it into version **0.1.0**.
+In our first update post, we said that we didn't have a timeframe for an initial release.
+Well, at the time of this writing, I've pretty much locked down the final set of features that are going to make it into version **0.1.0**.
 This means I've had to deprioritize some other features, but the priority for us is that we make an initial release that's stable enough to be deployed into a staging environment.

 _Note that this doesn't necessarily mean that we'll be putting up a live version of Tometo when this comes out, it's mostly for us to have stable ground to implement further features on._